huddyyeo/high_freq_trading/README.md

 |19      |0.146  |  0.029 |  0.305 |  0.107 |
 |20      |0.06   |   0.068| -0.155 | -0.583 |

 Each row refers to a category, 1-20 from top to bottom, and each column is a quartile, Q1-4 left to right.
-We see that the first 10 rows are more likely to be negative, which means momentum, since category 1-10 indicates negative (price-SMA).
-In the more extreme categories such as the first row, we see that the value is positive.
+We see that the first 10 rows of mean edge are more likely to be negative, which means momentum, since category 1-10 indicates negative (price-SMA).
+In the more extreme categories such as the first row, we see that the mean edge is positive.
 This indicates mean-reversion and it occurs when price is extremely below moving average (bottom 10%).
 Conversely, we see the opposite in the bottom half of the matrix.
-Highly positive categories lead to negative values and hence mean reversion.
+Highly positive categories lead to negative mean edge and hence mean reversion.
 Mean reversion is especially pertinent in quartile 4, or the right-most column.
 This is expected: when volume is high and price is on the extreme on either side of SMA, we would expect a mean reversion.

 code: auto_runall_10split_cat1_split_6_mean.ipynb
 The code also contains functions to run the analysis on other products in other folders.